-Midlands Technical College students who complete the pre-requisite courses for the Dental Hygiene curriculum with a 2.5 GPA and "C" or above on all courses may apply for Phase II.
-Science and mathematics courses must be completed according to the time-frame established and published for all Health Sciences Programs.
-Coursework must be in compliance with the Health Science acceptance timeframes when the application for Phase II entry is submitted.
-The student's date of interview eligibility for Phase II is based upon the application submission date for Phase II.
+Midlands Technical College students who complete the pre-requisite courses for the Dental Hygiene curriculum with a 2.5 GPA and "C" or above on all courses may entry into the Dental Hygiene Program.
+Science and mathematics courses must be completed according to the timeframe established and published for all Health Sciences Programs.
+Coursework must be in compliance with the Health Science acceptance timeframes when the application for the Dental Hygiene Program is submitted.
+The student's date of interview eligibility for the Dental Hygiene Program is based upon the application submission date.

-Students in completing the pre-requisite courses should be aware that in the clinical phase of the Dental Hygiene program (Phase II), students will be expected to act as patients for classmates to practice all new skills, including infiltration anesthesia injections.
+Students in completing the pre-requisite courses should be aware that in the clinical phase of the Dental Hygiene Program, students will be expected to act as patients for classmates to practice all new skills, including infiltration anesthesia injections.
 Students who require antibiotics prior to dental procedures will be expected to comply with such self-medication so as to allow equitable classmate learning experiences during pre-clinical sessions.
-Students anticipating orthodontic procedures should complete their banding phase prior to entering into Phase II or they should delay initiation of the orthodontic procedures until the second year of Phase II.
+Students anticipating orthodontic procedures should complete their banding phase prior to entering the Dental Hygiene Program or they should delay initiation of the orthodontic procedures until the second year the program.

-Students entering Phase II of the Dental Hygiene Program will be required to have a background check and a drug screening prior to beginning pre-clinical activities.
-Arrangements will be made by the Allied Dental Education Program.
+Students entering the Dental Hygiene Program will be required to have a background check and a drug screening prior to beginning pre-clinical activities.
+Arrangements will be made by the Dental Hygiene Program.